 Substance abuse remains a pressing public health challenge, significantly impacting individuals, families, and communities worldwide.
 In recent years, the issue has gained particular attention in various regions, including Punjab, where alarming rates of substance abuse have emerged.
 Understanding the precipitating factors behind substance abuse is crucial for developing effective prevention and intervention strategies.
 This research paper aims to explore the underlying causes of substance abuse, focusing on socio-economic, psychological, and cultural dimensions that contribute to this complex phenomenon.

 Substance abuse can occur for multiple of reasons.
 For example, prescribed drugs for the treatment of depression or pain may develop into an addiction to that particular drug.
 Addiction can also begin with a person's first experience in a social gathering.
-When an individual decides to smoke cannabis for the first time, he/she will likely experience a soothing and comfortable feeling which leads them to repeat the same process.
-Drug availability, peer pressure, difficult family situation, high aspirations among the general public, unemployment and societal change increase the risk of substance abuse (Dua 2022, Motyka and Al-Imam 2022 and Randhawa, Brar, Kumari and Chaudhary 2020).
+When an individual decides to smoke cannabis for the first time, he/she will likely experience a soothing and comfortable feeling, which leads them to repeat the same process.
+Drug availability, peer pressure, difficult family situations, high aspirations among the general public, unemployment and societal change increase the risk of substance abuse (Dua 2022, Motyka and Al-Imam 2022 and Randhawa, Brar, Kumari and Chaudhary 2020).
 Humans often experience alienation, which has philosophical, sociological, psychological, and literary components.
 It may result in detrimental mental health problems like stress, loneliness, and anxiety.
 A person's personality and lack of flexibility are examples of factors that can lead to conflict and alienation, which can result in bad behaviours (Smith and Miller, 2021, Felman 2018, Wright et al 2017, Saidi 2016 and Salam 2009).

 Numerous studies have identified a range of factors influencing substance abuse.
 For instance, a study by Kumar et al (2020) highlighted how high unemployment rates correlate with increased substance abuse among youth in Punjab, indicating that economic distress often leads individuals to seek escape through substances.
 Similarly, Bhardwaj and Verma (2019) found that peer pressure significantly heightens the likelihood of substance experimentation, particularly among adolescents seeking acceptance and validation from their social circles.